Durian: Cultural influences

 A common local belief is that the durian is harmful when eaten with coffee or alcoholic beverages.
-The latter belief can be traced back at least to the 18th century when Rumphius stated that one should not drink alcohol after eating durians as it will cause indigestion and bad breath.
+In Chinese food therapy, both durians and alcohol are strongly "heaty" foods and combining the two can lead to heatiness.
+In the 18th century, Rumphius stated that one should not drink alcohol after eating durians as it will cause indigestion and bad breath.
 In 1929, J. D. Gimlette wrote in his Malay Poisons and Charm Cures that the durian fruit must not be eaten with brandy.
 In 1981, J. R. Croft wrote in his Bombacaceae: In Handbooks of the Flora of Papua New Guinea that "a feeling of morbidity" often follows the consumption of alcohol too soon after eating durian.
 Several medical investigations on the validity of this belief have been conducted with varying conclusions, though a study by the University of Tsukuba finds the fruit's high sulphur content inhibits the activity of aldehyde dehydrogenase, causing a 70 percent reduction of the ability to clear certain toxins such as alcohol from the body.

 The fruit is covered in sharp thorns, capable of drawing blood.

 Singapore's Esplanade building, nicknamed "the Durian".

 In its native Southeast Asia, the durian is an everyday food and portrayed in the local media in accordance with the cultural perception it has in the region.
 The durian symbolised the subjective nature of ugliness and beauty in Hong Kong director Fruit Chan's 2000 film Durian Durian (榴槤飄飄, lau lin piu piu), and was a nickname for the reckless but lovable protagonist of the eponymous Singaporean TV comedy Durian King played by Adrian Pang.
 Likewise, the oddly shaped Esplanade building in Singapore (Theatres on the Bay) is often called "The Durian" by locals, and "The Big Durian" is the nickname of Jakarta, Indonesia.

-A saying in Malay and Indonesian, mendapat durian runtuh, "getting a fallen durian", is the equivalent of the English phrase 'windfall gain'.
+A saying in Malaysian and Indonesian Malay, mendapat durian runtuh, "getting a fallen durian", is the equivalent of the English phrase 'windfall gain'.

 Nevertheless, trees bearing mature durians are dangerous because the fruit is heavy, armed with sharp thorns, and can fall from a significant height.
 Hardhats are worn when collecting the fruit.
 A common saying is that a durian has eyes, and can see where it is falling, because the fruit supposedly never falls during daylight hours when people may be hurt.
 In Malaysia, a spineless durian clone D172 was registered by the Agriculture Department in 1989.
 It was called "Durian Botak" ('Bald Durian').

 Sumatran elephants and tigers sometimes eat durians.
 Being a fruit much loved by a variety of animals, the durian is sometimes taken to signify the animalistic aspect of humans, as in the legend of Orang Mawas, the Malaysian version of Bigfoot, and Orang Pendek, its Sumatran version, both of which have been claimed to feast on durians.